JPrzyborowski2000/TicTacToe/README.md

 # TicTacToe

-Hi, there is project from sentdex yt channel.
+Hi, tI am createing a project from sentdex yt channel.
 I want learn basic about python to go to ML lessons.

 Greetings,
 Jakub :)